WordPress is a full-fledged content management system (CMS), and there are a couple of technical things to know about when you start using WordPress.

 Installing a plugin from the WordPress dashboard is the easiest way.
 If you know the name of the plugin, you can directly search from the dashboard and install it.
-Simply log into your WordPress blog’s dashboard and follow the instructions.
+Simply log into your WordPress dashboard and follow the instructions as follows:

 Step 1: Go to Plugins -> Add New

 Step 2: Find a plugin from the list or search for one.
-In our example we will install WP Super Cache Plugin – it helps speed up the WordPress blog.
+In our example we will install WP Super Cache Plugin – it helps speed up the WordPress site.